Tahitian Black Pearl Necklaces Overview: Discover Beauty, Value, and Styling Ideas

 Unlike traditional white pearls, Tahitian pearls naturally display darker tones such as charcoal, silver, green, peacock, and deep grey.
 Their distinctive color palette and large size have made them an important part of modern luxury jewelry collections.

-Pearls form naturally when an oyster coats an irritant with layers of nacre, a smooth crystalline substance that gives pearls their luster.
-In pearl cultivation, technicians carefully place a nucleus inside the oyster to encourage pearl formation under controlled conditions.
+Pearls form naturally when an oyster coats an irritant with layers of nacre, creating a smooth and lustrous surface.
+In cultivated pearls, technicians insert a nucleus to guide this process under controlled conditions.

 • Single pearl pendant necklaces